 Maj.
-Gen. Jeannine M. Ryder is the Commander, Medical Readiness Command - Bravo (MRC - B) and Director, Defense Health Network (DHN) Continental.
-MRC-B is an evolving organization which is transitioning to be charged with cultivating present and future medically ready forces for four major commands, two Direct Reporting Units and all United States Space Force installations, while sustaining over 12,000 ready medical forces at 33 medical units capable of thriving in the toughest environments.
+Gen. Jeannine M. Ryder is the Commander of Medical Readiness Command - Bravo (MRC - B), Acting Assistant Director of the Defense Health Agency (DHA) Health Administration (AD-HCA), and Director of the Defense Health Network (DHN) Continental.
+MRC-B is an evolving organization which is transitioning to cultivating present and future medically ready forces for four major commands, two Direct Reporting Units and all United States Space Force installations.
+The organization sustains over 12,000 ready medical forces at 33 medical units capable of thriving in the toughest environments.

-As the Director, DHN Continental, Maj.
-Gen. Ryder oversees executive management, clinical operations, business operations, and strategy for 26 military hospitals and clinics operating on Air Combat Command, Air Force Special Operations Command, Air Force Materiel Command, U.S. Space Force, and Colorado Springs installations.
-She is responsible for a budget of $1.1 billion while providing health care to over 480,000 beneficiaries.
+Maj.
+Gen. Ryder also serves as the Director for DHN Continental, overseeing executive management, clinical operations, business operations and strategy for 26 military hospitals and clinics operating on Air Combat Command, Air Force Special Operations Command, Air Force Materiel Command, U.S. Space Force and Colorado Springs installations.
+She is responsible for a $1.1 billion budget, providing health care to over 480,000 beneficiaries.

 Maj.
-Gen. Ryder is a 1991 graduate of Boston College where she earned a Bachelor of Science degree in Nursing.
-She has commanded at the flight, squadron, group, wing and field operating agency level in both deployed and in-garrison environments.
-Prior to her current assignment, Maj.
-Gen. Ryder was the Commander, 59th Medical Wing and Market Director, San Antonio Military Health System, Joint Base San Antonio-Lackland and the 18th Chief Nurse of the Air Force.
+Gen. Ryder graduated from Boston College in 1991 with a Bachelor of Science degree in Nursing.
+She has commanded at the flight, squadron, group, wing and field operating agency levels in both deployed and in-garrison environments.
+Before to her current assignment, Maj.
+Gen. Ryder was the Commander of the 59th Medical Wing and Market Director, San Antonio Military Health System, Joint Base San Antonio-Lackland, and served as the 18th Chief Nurse of the Air Force.

 EDUCATION